-So, what’s the backstory to the Nike part?
+What’s the backstory to the Nike SB part?
 It’s been in the works for a while, right?

 It’s something I’ve been filming for a really long time with my buddy Ryan [Lee], who I grew up with.
-I’m super proud of it and I think it’s one of the most versatile parts I’ve had.
+I’m super proud of it and I think it’s one of my most versatile parts.
 I got to have Aaron Meza edit it so that’s surreal too.
-It was a cool editing process, the songs that I got; I’m stoked on everything about it.
+It was a cool editing process, the songs that I got.
+I’m stoked on everything about it.

 What’s the significance of the music this time around?